ammirsm/iwantmattress/questionnaire.md

 **5a.
 Does overheating or feeling chilled affect your sleep quality or pain?**
 - □ Yes, heat worsens my rest or pain
 - □ Yes, cold makes me stiff/sore
-- □ No, temperature doesn’t affect me
+- □ No, temperature doesn't affect me
 - □ Not sure

 ---